rkuma183/wilsonmar.github.io/_posts/2016-11-15-shift-left-load-testing.md

 - [ ] Structure error handling to bypass components in error and continue to other components.
    Do not simply stop when an error is encountered.

-- [ ] Structure code to be "data driven".
+- [ ] Structure test code to be "data driven".

    Structure code to run based a list which contain flags that specify whether specific component is tested during each particular run.